iCaptainCandy/Data_Projects_TripleTen/Sprint_7_Final_Project_Zomato/README.md

 ## 🧠 Project Overview

 As part of my onboarding assignment at Zomato, I was tasked with conducting a **Business Intelligence analysis** using internal datasets.
-I selected **Customer Analysis** as my focus area.
+I selected **Restaurant Analysis** as my focus area.

 The objective was to explore and segment Zomato’s user base, understand behavioral trends, and generate actionable insights through a research-backed dashboard and structured visual presentation.